stigrs/libsrs/README.md

 needed, the performance-critical parts of the code, identified through profiling, code should be replaced with Intel MKL functions.

+**Note: LIBSRS is no longer under active development or maintenance.**

 ## Code of Conduct

 This project has adopted the [Covenant Code of Conduct](CODE_OF_CONDUCT.md).